miqbaltariq/SECP1513/SECP1513-03/Meta Workforce/Beatrice Ann David/readme.md

 data from people around us that are using online clothing platforms via google form.
 It was a fun and challenging experience overall.

+Design thinking Project (Report):

+Once again thanks to all my teammates for their undivided support in finishing this report.
+I have learned how to write a formal report and analyse data in order to write the summary that has been written in this report.
+I have also learned how to divide tasks among my team members and support them and work together.